MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 These ideas and their current development status are discussed further later in this article.

-Beyond these, of course, the opportunity is there for plenty more ideas and improvements from the community - the evolution of MvvmCross and its databinding is driven by real users and the invention and ideas their real apps require.
+Beyond these, of course, the opportunity is there for plenty more ideas and improvements from the community - the evolution of MvvmCross and its data binding is driven by real users and the invention and ideas their real apps require.

 ### JSON